colts70/The-DFH-Semantic-Grounding-Installation-Guide/README.md

-# The DFH Semantic Grounding Installation Guide
+This repo is the official DFH v1.0 installation and deployment guide.
+For the conceptual definition of DFH, see: <link to your concept/root repo>.
-This is the modern implementation of Berners-Lee’s original Semantic Web map.”
+This is the modern implementation of Tim Berners original Semantic Web map.”

 Here is the real semantic layer